PheelaV/slurm-ansible/README.md

 # Slurm Cluster Ansible Deployment

-This was entirely developed with the assistance of Claude Sonnet 3.7.
-The entire ansible playbook can be summarized by using the [summarize_playbook](./summarize_playbook.py) script in root:
+This project provides an automated deployment of a Slurm cluster using Ansible, tested on Apple Silicon using UTM virtualization.
+The entire ansible playbook was developed with the assistance of Claude Sonnet 3.7.

+## Overview

+This repository contains:

+- **Ansible playbooks** for automated deployment of a Slurm HPC cluster
+- **BATS tests** for validating cluster functionality
+- **Utility scripts** for cluster management and diagnostics
+- **Documentation** covering setup, testing, and maintenance procedures

+You can generate a summary of the entire Ansible playbook using the script in root:

 ```sh
 uv run summarize_playbook.py ./ansible
 ```

+## Cluster Architecture

+- **1 controller node** (runs slurmctld, slurmdbd, and MariaDB)
+- **2+ compute nodes** (run slurmd)
+- **Shared NFS storage** for inter-node file access
+- **Network configuration** for cluster communication

+By default, the cluster uses the following IP addresses:

+- Controller: 192.168.64.10
+- Compute-1: 192.168.64.11
+- Compute-2: 192.168.64.12

+## Key Features

+- **Fully automated deployment** using Ansible
+- **Shared storage** via NFS for job outputs and data sharing
+- **Database integration** for Slurm accounting
+- **Automated testing** using BATS
+- **Tagged operations** for targeted maintenance
+- **Security considerations** for production deployment

 ## Transitioning to Production Security